-- 16.2.1 A match shall be lost by a side which either - 16.2.1.1 concedes defeat or - 16.2.1.2 in the opinion of the Umpires refuses to play

-- 16.2.2 If an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall ascertain the cause for this action.
+- 16.2.1 A match shall be lost by a side which either - 16.2.1.1 concedes defeat or - 16.2.1.2 In the opinion of the Umpires refuses to play and the Umpires shall award the match to the other side. - 16.2.2 If an umpire considers that an action by any player or players might constitute a refusal by either side to play then the umpires together shall ascertain the cause for this action.
 If the umpires, then decides that this action does constitute a refusal to play by one side, he/she shall so inform the captain of that side.
-If the captain persists in the action the Umpires shall award the match in accordance with clause 16.2.1.2 above. - 16.2.3 If action as in clause 16.2.2 above takes place after play has started and does not constitute a refusal to play: - 16.2.3.1 Playing time lost shall be counted from the start of the action until play recommences, subject to clause 11.4 (Changing agreed times for intervals). - 16.2.3.2 the time for close of play on that day shall be extended by this length of time, subject to clause 2.8 (Suspension of play in dangerous and unreasonable conditions) and the provisions of clause 12.7.
+If the captain persists in the action the Umpires shall award the match in accordance with clause 16.2.1.2 above. - 16.2.3 If action as in clause 16.2.2 above takes place after play has started and does not constitute a refusal to play: - 16.2.3.1 Playing time lost shall be counted from the start of the action until play recommences, subject to clause 11.4 (Changing agreed times for intervals).

+16.2.3.2 the time for close of play on that day shall be extended by this length of time, subject to clause 2.8 (Suspension of play in dangerous and unreasonable conditions) and the provisions of clause 12.7.

-16.2.3.3 if applicable, no overs shall be deducted during the last hour of the match solely on account of this time.
+16.2.3.3 if applicable, no overs shall be deducted on account of this time.